IbrahAbd/Discord-Bot-Using-Riot-Games-LOL-API/README.md

 5. You will also have to add the user's profile pictures manually or automate it if you wish.

-(All splash arts are RIOT games properly and are accessed under the appropriate licenses.)
+(All splash arts are RIOT games property and are accessed under the appropriate licenses.)